 A most important fact many job seekers fail to understand which can diminish the chances to be hired is showing a lack of respect for the person who is interviewing them.
 This is especially so if they are more junior or at a somewhat lower rung on the org chart than the person being interviewed.
 Too many people forget that they would not be interviewing you if their opinion did not carry some weight on whether to pass you upstream or make an offer to you.
 This is especially true in companies who make a decision on who to hire by consensus and each opinion carries an almost equal weight.

-These are but a few reasons ‘why qualified candidates don’t get hired’.
+These are but a few reasons why qualified candidates don’t get hired.
 I can’t say this enough times, so I’ll repeat it again.
-Candidates need to pass the chemistry and culture tests as well as the skills test to be hired because in the end “people hire people’, and personality will usually trump talent and experience.
+Candidates need to have the likeability factor and pass the chemistry and culture tests as well as the skills test to be hired because in the end “people hire people’, and personality will usually trump talent and experience.

 As always I am happy to critique U.S. resumes and LinkedIn pages at no cost.
 Email me at firstname.lastname@example.org